Elemnts2002/Play-Bot/README.md

-# This is a Discord Bot made via javascript. it about 870 lines of code
+# This is a Discord Bot made via javascript.
+It's about 870 lines of code.